MacJediWizard/JAMF-RunCustomTriggerList/README.md

 This is a very small Python script that can run a set of comma separated custom triggers in JAMF

 <hr>
-<h3><b>Variables</b></h3>
+<h3><b>Set-Up</b></h3>

-The script is set up in JAMF under Computer Management -> Scripts. in your Options section you set up Parameter 4 with the following text: Comma Separated Custom Trigger List. (ex. trigger1, trigger2, trigger3).
+The script is set up in JAMF under Settings --> Computer Management --> Scripts.
+In your Options section you set up Parameter 4 with the following text: "Comma Separated Custom Trigger List. (ex. trigger1, trigger2, trigger3)".
 Save and then use in your policies.